-GoMedia, a subsidiary of Icomera and of EQUANS, the newly created leader in multi-technical services, is supporting three pioneering digital solutions to improve rail transport accessibility for the visually and hearing-impaired.
+GoMedia, a subsidiary of Icomera and of EQUANS, the newly created leader in multi-technical services, is supporting three pioneering digital solutions to improve rail transport accessibility for passengers with sight and hearing loss.
 The projects are funded by the Department for Transport through the £9m First of a Kind 2021 (FOAK21) competition, delivered by Innovate UK (part of UKRI), aimed at making the UK’s rail network greener, cleaner, and more accessible through innovation.

 With a significant number of competitive applications for the funding, GoMedia has once again demonstrated its trusted capability to deliver leading accessibility and digital solutions to the rail industry, leading two projects and providing significant support to a third, out of only 30 high profile projects awarded.

-Personal onboard announcements to facilitate the journeys of hearing-impaired users
+Personal onboard announcements to facilitate the journeys of users with hearing loss

-Providing visually-impaired passengers with stress-free ways to get to their platform
+Providing blind and partially-sighted passengers with stress-free ways to get to their platform

 Leveraging technology to bring fast and reliable help anywhere in the station